 MoDOT’s engineering consultant solicitations require the consultant to describe their company’s approach to promoting and developing a diverse workforce.
 This category within the solicitation is a pass/fail category.
 An example of promoting and developing diversity is being involved with local secondary and higher education facilities to educate individuals in the field of engineering.
 Developing a cooperative/training program targeting the wide range of individual characteristics as listed above would be another example how firms are embracing workforce diversity.
 Continual efforts of encouraging a wide range of diverse individuals to the field of engineering will in turn develop a more diverse workforce.

 Workforce diversity differs from Disadvantaged Business Enterprise (DBE).
-DBE focuses on firms owned and operated by socially and economically disadvantaged individuals, i.e. ethnicity and gender only.
+DBE focuses on firms owned and operated by socially and economically disadvantaged individuals.
 For more information on DBE, visit MoDOT’s External Civil Rights webpage.

 134.2 Solicitation and Selection Process

 When MoDOT needs consultant services, specific processes for soliciting and selecting a consultant must be followed.
 MoDOT must use the Qualifications Based Selection (QBS) for the procurement of engineering and design related services.
 This is mandated by both the federal and state law.
 See EPG 134.1.1 Federal Law and EPG 134.1.2 State Law for the applicable laws.
 If MoDOT does not follow the solicitation and selection process, federal funds could be jeopardized.